 What is Macular Degeneration?

 Macular degeneration is a disease that affects your macula, which is located in the center of your retina at the back of the eye and allows you to see fine details.
 When the macula deteriorates, your central vision becomes blurred, hindering your ability to read or drive.
-This disease is not painful and may people who are diagnosed, especially in the early stages, are able to lead productive lives.
+This disease is not painful and many people who are diagnosed, especially in the early stages, are able to lead productive lives.

 There are two different forms of Age-Related Macular Degeneration (AMD): Dry AMD or Wet AMD.
 Dry AMD, which is more common, is much more difficult to detect, as vision loss is often gradual and initially may only affect one eye.
 This form of AMD is often a result of thinning tissue in the macula.

 If you’ve been diagnosed with macular degeneration, the good news is that there are now medications available to help slow down your vision loss and allow you to maintain an active lifestyle.
 Since macular degeneration may not be noticed in its early stages, it is very important to maintain regular eye exams, so that we can detect any changes in your vision.
-We treat this disease every day and have successfully helped many people maintain their vision.